-Again, welcome to the MES program.
+Again, welcome to the Graduate Program on the Environment.
 At this time of increasingly difficult environmental conditions, the expertise you gain through this program will enable you to join previous MES graduates in many walks of life dedicated to the protection and restoration of environmental quality, both here in the Pacific Northwest and around the world.

 Martha L. Henderson, PhD.
-Director, Master of Environmental Studies Program Member of the Faculty, Geography
+Director, Graduate Program on the Environment Member of the Faculty, Geography